Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 • Avoid cluttering the path with objects or furniture that could pose a barrier

-These thoughtfully designed walking paths provide a secure environment and opportunities for sensory stimulation and relaxation, which are crucial components in maintaining and overall well-being.
+These thoughtfully designed walking paths provide a secure environment and opportunities for sensory stimulation and relaxation, which are crucial components in maintaining mental health and overall well-being.

 In the next section, we will delve deeper into how sensory stimulation and relaxation can enhance the quality of life for individuals living with dementia.